Wrike and JIRA Sync: Overview

 The Wrike/JIRA sync allows for automatic updates between Wrike tasks and JIRA issues.
 Once a sync is in place:

-- A task is created in Wrike for each issue in the JIRA project.
+- Wrike creates a task for each issue or epic in the JIRA project.

-- For any task created in or added to the synced Subfolder, a JIRA issue is created in the synced project.
+- For any task created in or added to the synced folder, a JIRA issue is created in the synced project.

 - When you update a linked task, then the linked issue is automatically updated (and vice versa).